Color Combinations That Work In 2019 And Beyond!

 Let’s start with business.
 Once you gain an understanding of what different colors mean, you’ll see how they can influence perceptions.
 You can then use this to your advantage.
 If you want to make your audience feel something, color can help to achieve this.
-And it remains the same whether you are choosing colors for a flyer, or choosing the perfect color combination for your website.
+And it remains the same whether you are choosing colors for a flyer, a business card or choosing the perfect color combination for your website.

-Colour knowledge can help you to make better choices in terms of buying clothes, shoes, decorating your home, even everyday communication!
+Color knowledge can help you to make better choices in terms of buying clothes, shoes, decorating your home, even everyday communication!
 Life, in general, can be easier when you know what color goes with what.

-In this blog, we will look at the Top 10 Colour Combinations for 2018.
-We will examine trending color scheme ideas, what colors go together, and suggest practical ways for you to use them.
+In this blog, we will look at the Top 75 Color Combinations for 2019.
+To help inspire you, we are going to examine trending color scheme ideas, what colors go together, and suggest practical ways for you to use them.

-Ultra Violet (#614590FF) & Blooming Dahlia (#E69A8DFF)
+Ultra Violet (#5F4B8BFF) and Blooming Dahlia (#E69A8DFF)

-It is also super versatile and goes well with many other colors – namely green, red and orange.
-For a really cool color combination try matching it with this warm pink or nude color.
+Purple works well for marketing because it is so vibrant and pops off the page.
+This is one of the reasons why we chose it as our primary brand color!
+It is also super versatile and goes well with many other colors, such as green, red and orange.
+But for a really cool color combination, try matching it with this warm pink/nude color.
 This particular shade is sophisticated and understated and gives balance to the rich and robust purple.
-These two tones really work together.

 Is there anything more uplifting than a bright burst of turquoise?
 It is such a refreshing color that conjures up images of tropical waters and sunny skies.
 Turquoise is also unique in that it manages to be serene and idyllic as well as vivid and dramatic.